 Network Management and Analytics Platform

-The network management platform is a universal tool, which should allow monitoring and configuring of all network devices.
+The network management platform is a universal tool, that should allow monitoring and configuring of all network devices.
 But there may be more pieces to the puzzle.
 We will try to unveil some of the options for network management and how well-targeted analytics can be complementary to the solution.

 What is in your network?